lizzlam/lizzlam/README.md

-- 👋 Hi, I’m @lizzlam
+- Hi, I’m Elizabeth Lam! 🤠
-- 👀 I’m interested in learning tech!
+- I’m interested in learning techology field: software development and data engineering! ⚓️
-- 🌱 I’m currently learning computer science @ Rutgers University
+- I’m currently learning computer science @ Rutgers University 💃🍫🚨
-- 💞️ I’m looking to collaborate on Java Projects!
-- 📫 How to reach me: elizabethlam02@gmail.com
+- How to reach me: elizabethlam02@gmail.com 🗿

 <!---
 lizzlam/lizzlam is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.